 Be nice.
 Or else.

-Designer at Wunderlist Joined over 4 years ago via an invitation from Daryl G. Timothy has invited Dominik Schmidt, Benedikt Lehnert, Vincent Milliken, Jérémy Stenuit, Alex Ribeiro and 22 others, Martin Hartl, Din Bisevac, Christian Reber, Hany Rizk, Jason Beaton, Francesco Kirchhoff, Johannes Roth, Daniel Vernon, Tobias Negele, sebastian scheerer, Benjamin Roesner, Julius Schäper, Edvinas Bartkus, Jeizzon Mendes, Paul Farino, Kee Yen Yeo, Erdal Bejtula, Stephen Weir, Matthias Mentasti, Daniel Adams, Courtny Cotten, Sibyl Lai
+Designer at Wunderlist Joined almost 5 years ago via an invitation from Daryl G. Timothy has invited Dominik Schmidt, Benedikt Lehnert, Vincent Milliken, Jérémy Stenuit, Alex Ribeiro and 22 others, Martin Hartl, Din Bisevac, Christian Reber, Hany Rizk, Jason Beaton, Francesco Kirchhoff, Johannes Roth, Daniel Vernon, Tobias Negele, sebastian scheerer, Benjamin Roesner, Julius Schäper, Edvinas Bartkus, Jeizzon Mendes, Paul Farino, Kee Yen Yeo, Erdal Bejtula, Stephen Weir, Matthias Mentasti, Daniel Adams, Courtny Cotten, Sibyl Lai

 So it's been over 2 years since the last redesign of my website and I've had the privilege to have worked on some cool projects over that period.
 I figured it was time for the next iteration in the cycle.

 Our industry evolves over time.
 As we become more familiar with technology and it becoming more integrated into our lives, the interfaces we are confronted with will have to change.